 A technique used by some sailors involves taking multiple measurements.

-Even if you will probably never use this technique, it is very interesting to know it at least.
+Although you may never use this technique, it is very interesting to know it at least.

 Instead of taking just one measurement, five are taken, with approximately one minute between each measurement.